 “Roger Gosden has captured the historical backdrop, personal motivations, incredible challenges overcome, and societal implications.”
 Robert Gore-Langton (Amazon).

-The biologist Roger Gosden celebrates his love of nature and science in a collection of 40 essays and memoirs.
+A Biologist in Paradise by Roger Gosden celebrates his love of nature and science in a collection of 40 essays and memoirs.
 Not a science book for scientists nor a nature book for naturalists, it is offered to everyone who shares a love of nature and cares about planetary health.

 “What a great book.
 I would recommend it to all my friends.
 Roger is a wonderful storyteller and I am anxious for his next book.”
 Sharon J. Plocher (Amazon)